-- Four self-certified spells of absence in one calendar year - A total of 10 working days or more of self-certified absence in one calendar year - Patterns of absence over a period e.g. an individual regularly taking Mondays or Fridays off - Where an employee's attendance record is significantly worse than those of comparable employees, or absence problems have gone on for a considerable length of time. - Your absence will be monitored using Bradford Scale on EyMan and this will be reviewed termly and if Action is required, then this will be completed.
+- Four self-certified spells of absence in one calendar year - A total of 10 working days or more of self-certified absence in one calendar year - Patterns of absence over a period, e.g. an individual regularly taking Mondays or Fridays off - Where an employee's attendance record is significantly worse than those of comparable employees, or absence problems have gone on for a considerable length of time.